 - Little Waste Co. for work in the area of environmental sustainability.

 - Issac Delivers, a delivery service advocating independence and entrepreneurship for people with disability.

-Finalists will be announced on December 3rd 2019.
+Winners will be announced on February 3rd 2020.

 - Do Good Community Award: acknowledges an outstanding community contribution by an individual.